fen9li/provision-ec2-sinatra-instance/README.md

 ~]$
 ```

-* Expected files and directories after git clone should be as below:
+* Expected files and directories structure after git clone should be as below:

 ```sh
 ~]$ tree